-In March, on the heels of Sheba Medical Center being ranked by Newsweek as one of the Top Ten Hospitals worldwide, the hospital was also proud to learn that Prof. Gidi Rechavi, Director of the Sheba Cancer Center and Professor of Hematology, had been selected as the Israel Prize laureate in the medical research field.
+In March, on the heels of Sheba Medical Center being ranked by Newsweek as one of the Top Ten Hospitals worldwide, the hospital was also proud to learn that Prof. Gidi Rechavi, Director of Sheba’s Jusidman Oncology Hospital and Professor of Hematology, had been selected as the Israel Prize laureate in the medical research field.

 “Prof. Rechavi embodies the best combination of excellence in clinical medicine and groundbreaking research achievements in understanding basic biological mechanisms,” explained the award committee.
 “The research center is responsible for key discoveries in identifying new mechanisms for editing genetic information in living cells.
 Understanding these mechanisms is essential for researching disease processes and developing future treatment options.”

 Prof. Rechavi specializes in pediatrics, general hematology, and pediatric hemato-oncology.
 Under his leadership, Sheba’s Pediatric Oncology Department has developed into the main Israeli center for treating childhood cancer.
 Having co-authored more than 150 articles in international medical journals, he is a widely respected scientist in molecular biology and immunology of hematological malignancies.
 Prof. Rechavi is also the head of the Tel Aviv University Cancer Biology Center and holds the Shapiro Chair for research in hematologic malignancies.

 In response to the illustrious award, Prof. Rechavi expressed, “I am delighted to represent the high level of medicine at Sheba’s pediatric hematology and oncology [divisions], as well as the medical research.”